Lord Trimble’s widow backs Liz Truss in Tory leadership race | ITV News

 Writing in the Telegraph newspaper published on Thursday Lady Trimble said she believed Ms Truss has the “best record and a viable plan” to protect the Union.

-Lord Trimble, the former leader of the Ulster Unionist Party, died last month at the age of 77 following an illness.

-One of the principal architects of the Good Friday/Belfast Agreement that ended decades of conflict in the region, he jointly won the Nobel Peace Prize with the late SDLP leader John Hume.
+Her comments come after Ms Truss, along with Rishi Sunak, took part in hustings in front of Northern Ireland Conservatives.

-The powersharing structures Lord Trimble helped create in the landmark 1998 agreement are currently in limbo, with the DUP blocking the creation of a governing executive in protest at Brexit’s Northern Ireland Protocol.
+The powersharing structures Lord Trimble helped create in the landmark Good Friday Agreement agreement are currently in limbo, with the DUP blocking the creation of a governing executive in protest at Brexit’s Northern Ireland Protocol.

 Lady Trimble wrote: “I believe that in this contest, Liz Truss has the best record and a viable plan to protect our Union and Northern Ireland’s integral place within it.